bogerchan/Nier-Visualizer/README.md

 # 5. Thanks

-Ported some of the [android-visualizer](https://github.com/felixpalmer/android-visualizer) visual effects, thanks to `felixpalmer`!
+Ported some of the [android-visualizer](https://github.com/felixpalmer/android-visualizer) ,visual effects, thanks to `felixpalmer`!

 # 6. Protocol